rayssa-freitas/rayssa-freitas/README.md

 - 👋 Hi, I’m @rayssa-freitas,
 - 👀 I’m interested in amplify my knowledge
 - 🌱 I’m currently learning C++, JavaScript and Java
-- 💞️ I’m looking to collaborate on LIS Consultoria
+- 💞️ I’m looking to collaborate on Right Stakes and LABEEE (Federal University of Santa Catarina)
 - 📫 How to reach me rayssamacieldefreitas@gmail.com

 <!---